Blake Shelton, Envious Of Dad-To-Be Adam Levine, Wants To Teach Gwen’s Sons A Family Tradition

 While Gwen is said to be shifting her focus from having a baby to keeping the couple’s relationship strong, Blake has taken to looking after Stefani’s three sons.
 Despite not having his own children, Blake has supposedly become a father figure to Gwen’s boys.
 While Kingston, 11, Zuma, 9, and Apollo, 3, maintain a relationship with their father, rocker Gavin Rossdale, it is undeniable that the boys are fond of Blake.

 Blake is not one to waste the opportunity to have a solid relationship with the boys.
 In fact, Shelton has already bonded with Kingston and Zuma by taking them fishing.
-Blake, Gwen and the boys went to Oklahoma in July where they boarded a boat for some fishing adventure.
+Blake, Gwen, and the boys went to Oklahoma in July where they boarded a boat for some fishing adventure.
 Blake apparently also likes to take the two older boys camping by the Kern River where they take out their fishing rods and fish away.

 #NewProfilePic pic.twitter.com/MJzqALc3pz